Chapter 6. Configuring GNOME at low level

 A dconf profile is a list of system’s hardware and software configuration databases, which the dconf system collects.

-The dconf system stores its profiles in the text files which can be located either within the /etc/dconf/profile/ directory or elsewhere.
+The dconf system stores its profiles in the text files that can be located either within the /etc/dconf/profile/ directory or elsewhere.
 The $DCONF_PROFILE environment variable can specify a relative path to the file from /etc/dconf/profile/, or an absolute path, such as in a user’s home directory.

-On startup, dconf consults the $DCONF_PROFILE environment to find the name of the dconf profile to open.
+On startup, dconf consults the $DCONF_PROFILE environment variable to find the name of the dconf profile to open.
 The result depends on whether the variable is set or not:

 • If set, dconf attempts to open the profile named in the variable and aborts if this step fails.